alexanderbittner/smart-home-api/endpoints.md

 The API will consist of three different actor types: Client, Server and Sensor/Actuator.
 The Server is them main controller that clients can reach and interact with.
 It in turn sends requests to the sensors/actuators.

-## Device types

-There are several types of sensor/actuator devices, a preliminary list is included below.
-Every device type has specific state options, e.g. brightness or fan speed

-### Actuators

-- switch, `active:boolean`
-- button, `active:boolean`, `activation-time:int` (how long the button stays on, in milliseconds)
-- fan `power:int` (PWM power), `speed:int` (RPM representing speed)
-- lamp-generic `active:boolean`
-- lamp-hue-color `brightness:int`, `red:int`, `blue:int`, `blue:int`, `white:int` (the RGBW values of the bulb)
-- lamp-hue-white `brightness:int`, `temperature:int` (light temperature according to hue API docs)
-- alarm `scheduled:boolean``active:boolean`, `time:unix-timestamp`, `timezone:string` `sound:string` The activation time is a unix timestamp in UTC time zone, specify local time zone as e.g. Europe/Amsterdam.
-The sound string specifies a file in the folder of alarm sounds, e.g. digital-beep.wav to play digital-beep.wav when the alarm triggers.
-When the alarm is playing, the "active" value is set to be true.
-To turn off the alarm, set the "active" value to 'false'.
-- sound-player `active:boolean`, `sound:string`, `volume:int` (plays the file named "sound-name" in a specified directory.
-Whether this list should be static or retrievable is TBD)

-### Sensors

-- thermometer `temperature:float` (temperature in celsius)
-- hygrometer `humidity:float` (humidity in percent)
-- movement-sensor `movement:boolean` (this only makes sense as an event subscription)
-- rfid-reader `tag-present:boolean`, `tag-id:string`, `tag-content:string` (Intended for event subscription), `tag-id` and `tag-content` are empty strings with length 0 when no tag is present
-- brightness-sensor `brightness:int` (unit to be determined)
-- generic-boolean `value:boolean`
-- generic-int `value:int`
-- generic-float `value:float`

 ## Control server endpoints

 These are the endpoints accessible to users in order to interact with the devices through the central control server.
 For the internal communication between the control server and the individual devices, please see "Sensor / actuator endpoints" below.